 Explore 'Trees' Poem

-Structure of Trees
+Structure and Form of Trees

 Joyce Kilmer’s poem is made up of twelve lines which are separated into six sets of two lines, or couplets.
 Kilmer has chosen to conform the poem to a consistent rhyme scheme of aa bb cc dd ee aa.
 The poet has also selected to utilize an almost entirely unifying metrical pattern.
 All the lines, except one, are written in iambic tetrameter.
 The eleventh line of the piece begins on a stressed syllable and drops the unstressed.